 The bulk of each lesson is contained in the teacher’s manual, while a student workbook has activity pages (dot-to-dots, puzzles, fill-in-the-blanks, charts to complete, etc.) that reinforce lessons.
 Activities require increasing amounts of written work at upper levels, up to brief essay type answers.
 Six levels of thinking/processing—knowledge, comprehension, discernment, application, analysis, and evaluation—are built into lessons, even at the youngest levels.
 This means that lessons go beyond simple recall of facts to develop understanding and application of the subject matter.
 Student books are heavily illustrated and printed in full color.

-Each year of curriculum contains thirty-five lessons (about one per week) developed around a unifying theme.
+Each year of the curriculum contains thirty-five lessons (about one per week) developed around a unifying theme.
 (Different lesson plan options are suggested in the beginning of each teacher manual.)

 Kindergartners are introduced to “the basics”--God’s character, Bible doctrines, and Scriptural principles.
 First graders learn about God’s gifts, including the gift of salvation.
 God’s promises are the topics for second grade.
 Christian growth is studied through the lives of Joseph and Daniel in third grade.
 Fourth grade is a survey of the New Testament, focusing on the life of Christ, the work of the Holy Spirit, and the apostle Paul.
 A survey of the Old Testament is presented in fifth grade.
 An athletic theme challenges sixth graders to put their Christian faith into action while focusing on a deeper study of God’s word and foundational doctrines.
 Because children (and adults) often need repetition before truly learning something, both character traits and Scripture verses are reviewed every few years in greater depth.
 Their detailed scope and sequence booklet shows developmental activities, “target truths,” God’s promises, and character traits covered in each lesson so you can easily choose the level that meets the needs of your child/children.